 I stretched and sat up.
 She clasped the crucifix in her hand and followed me out on deck.
 Above us, stars sprinkled across a moonless sky, smeared with deep purples and dull silver.
 Ahead I could see the shape.
 She put a hand on my shoulder and rested her cheek against it.

 ‘Four hours until daylight.
 Perfect timing.’

-We carried on following the road, as the vast shape in front of us grew more distinct, details popping out and shining in the first sun.
+We carried on following the road fathoms below us, as the vast shape in front of us grew more distinct, details popping out and shining in the first sun.
 Here and there the sea broke on the tops of roofs.
 We briefly moored up against one, standing on top of an apartment block, the water lapping at our ankles.
 An opening led to a staircase that plunged underwater, the door missing.
 I sat on top of it, whilst she tentatively waded down a few steps to her waist.
 When she re-emerged, she picked bits of rotten carpet caught in her toenails.

 By midday, we were in the shadow of a colossus.
 Once a skyscraper, now around twelve storeys launched upright into the sky.
 Dotted around the waterline were improvised jettys and rope ladders leading up to the first dry storey.
-The building seemed to be haemorraging, white and black guano and the green of weeds and mildew streaming out in deltas from the windows.
+The building seemed to be hemorrhaging, white and black guano and the green of weeds and mildew streaming out in deltas from the windows.
 Almost all of them had no glass, and inside you could see the bones of the structure – girders and pipes all exposed as the ceilings and plaster had been ripped away.